dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/geoFeatures.json?ou=ou:LEVEL-3

-To retrieve geo features for organisation units at level within the boundary of an organisation unit (e.g. at level 2) you can use this URL:
+To retrieve geo features for organisation units at a level within the boundary of an organisation unit (e.g. at level 2) you can use this URL:

     /api/33/geoFeatures.json?ou=ou:LEVEL-4;O6uvpzGd5pu